coding-panda/panda-pods-repeater-field/README.txt

 * add: allow chosen user roles to access the field.
 * fix: The field was opened and closed immediately on mobile.

+= 1.4.1 - 20th April 2019  =
+* change: Made JavaScript alerts translatable.
+* add: Chinese language support.
+* fix: error when a Pods table did not exist.
+* fix: error on multisites.
+* fix: error when a repeater field is a custom post type, although using a custom post type as a repeater field is not part of the plan.

 == Upgrade Notice ==